About As You Like It

 The First Folio, and a 1676 working script copy (9 min)

-Although Shakespearean Original Pronunciation (10 min, shot in the Globe Theatre) is fascinating, our production will be in ordinary Western Canadian.
+Although Shakespearean Original Pronunciation (10 min, shot in the Globe Theatre) is fascinating, our production will be (mostly) in ordinary Western Canadian.

 What is an Italian Run?